 It shows that for Translation Services, Irish, French, German and Spanish have made up the majority of translation requests, with other languages such as Russian, Chinese, Polish, Portuguese following.
 The other languages (7%) are made up of other Eastern European languages, Scandanvian languages and Asian and Indic languages.

-If you need a Translator or an Interpreter, or would like to find out about Our Services, please Contact Us.
+If you need a Translator, or would like to find out about Our Services, please Contact Us.